nikoltchovskaa/nikoltchovska.de/content/posts/pigeons/index.md

 #### Networking

-The first iteration used a HTTP server on the Wemos Board that triggered, whenever a request was recieved.
+The first iteration used a HTTP server on the Wemos Board that triggered, whenever a request was received.
 This was straightforward and worked well, until I found out that the wifi antenna on the Wemos is too weak to connect to my wifi from the balcony.
 The solution was to connect the Wemos to my phones